santisq/PSCompression/docs/en-US/Get-ZipEntryContent.md

 ## SYNOPSIS

-Gets the content of a Zip Archive Entry.
+Gets the content of a zip entry.

 ## SYNTAX